 Static stretching involves staying in one place, instead of engaging in the choppy forward motion of dynamic stretching.
 If you’ve been sitting at your computer all day or need a deep, post-workout stretch, this exercise could be right for you.
 The video below shows a combination of ideal static stretches to get your upper body feeling good as new:

 Get More Out of Your Health and Fitness Routine.
 Go PRO!

 If you have a pair of Indian Clubs, the rest is a cinch!
 Swing the clubs in a circular motion to either warm up or cool down your upper body muscles.
 The clubs’ precisely distributed weight will help you reach a deep stretch.
 Check out how it’s done, and maybe take an extra note from this guy and crank up some tunes to get you pumped:

 If your legs and back feel all wonky, try some windmill stretches.
 You may have done this simple yet effective exercise in your yoga or pilates class.
 But if you often sit at a desk for work or your calves and hamstrings are tight after an intense run, consider routinely windmilling at home.

-Track your flexibility progress and more when you sign up for our annual Pro plan.
+Track your flexibility progress and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!